The application period for 2020-2021 ends on December 8, 2019!

 Applicants who aim to have or already have a permanent residence permit in the U.S. are not eligible to apply for the Fulbright–Technology Industries of Finland Grant.
-The J-1 scholar visa and J-2 dependent visa includes regulations which may limit the possibility to re-enter the United States.
+The J-1 scholar visa and J-2 dependent visa include regulations which may limit the possibility to re-enter the United States.

 - According to the so-called 2-year rule (two-year home country residence requirement), a grantee cannot apply for a work permit or an immigration visa to the U.S. immediately after their study period has finished.
 In order for a person to get a work permit or an immigration visa, one has to reside in Finland for two years.
 However, normal tourist visits and for example studying in the U.S. is possible.